vippsas/vipps-woocommerce/README.txt

 = 1.5.3 =
 * Enhancement: The status checker tool now shows the latest status from the API as a column value
-* Fix: No longer show orders that don't have one of the following statuses in the status checker tool: `wc-processing`, `wc-on-hold`, `wc-completed`
+* Fix: A rare edge case where an order was never captured for a long time and the order would not disappear from the status checker tool.
+* Fix: A rare edge case where a new pending renewal order would not fetch the Charge ID properly when hitting the capture payment button.

 = 1.5.2 =
 * Fix: Fixed a bug where you were able to checkout the same order more than once while a Vipps agreement is not expired.
 This fixes problems with multiple charges occurring.